 If you feel ESOT is violating your rights, please contact ESOT (firstname.lastname@example.org).
 You also have the right to file a complaint with the Dutch Data Protection Authority (contact information can be found on https://autoriteitpersoonsgegevens.nl/en/contact-dutch-dpa/contact-us).

 ESOT uses functional cookies.
 Functional cookies are used to store your preferences and your login information.
 They make the use of our website easier.

-ESOT also uses Google Analytics.
-This is a so-called ‘analytics’ service that collects statistics regarding the use of the website and platform.
+ESOT also uses Google Analytics and Yandex Metrica.
+These are ‘analytics’ services that collect statistics regarding the use of the website and platform.
 Analytics cookies are placed through the ESOT website.
-Through Google Analytics, all data is anonymised.
-The anonymised information is passed to Google and stored on servers in the United States.
-The collected data will not be made available to third parties, except if Google or ESOT are legally obligated to do so.
+Through both services, all data is anonymised.
+The anonymised information is passed to Google/Yandex Metrica and stored on servers in USA/Europe.
+The collected data will not be made available to third parties, except if Google/Yandex Metrica or ESOT are legally obligated to do so.

 More information about Google Analytics and can be found here.
-You can turn off all Google Analytics cookies via this link.
+You can turn off analytics cookies via this link.